 There are a range of factors that you should be looking at when comparing options for your KiwiSaver provider.
 The first thing is the fees; both administrative and annual percentage fees.
 Administrative fees are usually quite negligible between $0-$3 per month, but it’s the annual percentage fees that can reach up to 1.5% and can take a chunk of your investment.

 The other thing is making sure that a provider has the right fund for you.
+Normally, your KiwiSaver contributions are being distributed in various funds.
 Most have between 3-6 funds available for KiwiSaver but some providers have more.
 Funds are often broken up based on their percentage of income assets and growth assets, but you want to look at the composition of the assets.
 A Booster KiwiSaver or a Generate KiwiSaver will have a different composition to an ANZ KiwiSaver.
 Income assets become slightly more risky when they incorporate fixed interest assets.

 You’ll also want to be aware of any extra tools that providers offer, maybe for forecasting so you can be smart with your money.
 Compare KiwiSaver schemes with Glimp now to find the best KiwiSaver provider.